lee19591020/entvas/backend/README.md

 ## 📡 Public API
 This project exposes a secure API endpoint with a rate limit of 30 requests per minute per IP.
-⚠️ There is no authentication; use caution in production environments.

 ## 🔐 Rate Limiting
 Limit: 30 requests/minute per IP